Noovolari/leapp/README.md

 - `npm run dist deb dev / npm run dist deb prod`
 - `npm run dist win dev / npm run dist win prod`

-The package is ready to be distributed but for the time being the release is done locally by developers previous QA and acceptance.
+The package is ready to be distributed but for the time being the release is done locally by developer previous QA and acceptance.

 ### scripts